CodeChain-io/codechain/spec/JSON-RPC.md

 A XXX-bit hexadecimal string. (e.g. H160: 160-bit hexadecimal string)

-## U128, U256, U512, ...
+## U64, U128, U256, ...

 A hexadecimal string for XXX-bit unsigned integer

+## NetworkID

+A two-letter string to denote a network.
+For example, "cc" is for the main network, and "tc" is for the Husky test network.
+See [the specification](List-of-Network-Id.md).

 ## PlatformAddress

-A base32 string that starts with "ccc" or "tcc".
-See [the specification](https://github.com/CodeChain-io/codechain/blob/master/spec/CodeChain-Address.md#1-platform-account-address-format).
+A string that starts with "(NetworkID)c", and Bech32 string follows.
+For example, "cccqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqz6sxn0" is for the main network, and "tccqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqz6sxn0" is for the Husky test network.
+See [the specification](CodeChain-Address.md#1-platform-account-address-format).

 ## Block